Orange-OpenSource/ISWC-ReasoningCode/README.md

 ======

-This code implements a semantic-based approach to infer IoT dpendencies between devices.
+This code implements a semantic-based approach to infer IoT dependencies between devices.
 It evaluates the performance of the two processes: Dependencies Inference and Entity resoultion.
 Furthermore, it present a comparison between SHACL and SWRL for dependencies inference.

 ## License